docs

 Short answer

-A denial management workflow for a billing company has six stages: intake from the 835 ERA, triage by CARC group code and dollar value, investigation against eligibility and documentation, decision (correct and resubmit, appeal, or write off), execution with documented packet, and recovery tracking.
-The CARC group code (CO, PR, OA, PI) determines who is responsible for the adjustment, which determines whether the next action is appeal, patient bill, or contractual write-off.
-Per the MGMA 2024 Cost and Revenue Report, the average initial claim denial rate is 11.8 percent; per the Experian Health 2025 State of Claims survey, 41 percent of providers see 10 percent or higher denial rates.
-The denial work that recovers revenue is structured, code-aware, and packet-ready; the denial work that loses revenue is a spreadsheet of "follow up later" items.
+A denial management workflow for a billing company runs in six stages: intake denied and adjusted lines from the 835 ERA, triage by CARC group code and dollar value, investigate against eligibility and documentation, decide (correct and resubmit, appeal, or write off), execute with a documented packet, and track recovery to outcome.
+The two-letter CARC group code (CO, PR, OA, PI) sets responsibility, and responsibility sets the next action: appeal, patient bill, or contractual write-off.
+The average initial claim denial rate reached 11.8 percent in 2024 per the MGMA 2024 Cost and Revenue Report, and 41 percent of providers now see denial rates of 10 percent or higher per the Experian Health 2025 State of Claims survey.
+Denial work that recovers revenue is code-aware and packet-ready.
+Denial work that loses revenue is a spreadsheet of "follow up later."

 The denial environment is getting harder

-A few numbers that frame why this work matters more in 2026 than it did three years ago:
+The numbers behind why this work matters more now than three years ago:

 - Average initial claim denial rate: 11.8 percent in 2024, up from 10.2 percent a few years earlier, per the MGMA 2024 Cost and Revenue Report